June 29, 2023

-Important Aspects of Each Approach to Full Mouth Dental Reconstruction
+Full Mouth Dental Reconstruction

 There is nothing better than a natural tooth to give the correct support to the gums and jaw bone.
-When a natural tooth can be saved through restorative treatments such as root canal treatment and/or crowns, then this keeps soft tissue and bone in place.
+When a natural tooth can be saved through restorative treatments such as root canal treatment and/or crowns, then this keeps the soft tissue, ligaments, and bone in place.

 Restoring each tooth individually is a more conservative, less invasive approach which many patients prefer.
-The aim is to save the remaining natural teeth which enables better oral hygiene and the possibility to floss between independent teeth.
+The aim is to save the remaining natural teeth which enable better oral hygiene.
+It also gives the possibility to floss between independent teeth.

-Treatment Time for Full Mouth Reconstruction
+Treatment Time Required: Full Mouth Reconstruction

 However, it is important to know that dental implants always require two phases of treatment.

-The first is to place the implants and regenerate bone and tissue where necessary.
+1. The first is to place the implants and regenerate bone and tissue where necessary.
 Dental implants must heal for a minimum of three months before they receive the final teeth.
-This is typicall a three month period which gives time for the bone to grow and regenerate around the threads of the implant, making them firm and solid.
+This is typically a three month period which gives time for the bone to grow and regenerate around the threads of the implant, making them firm and solid.
 This process is called oseo-integration.